About This Course

 See Fees and Costs for full details.

-Candidates must have as a minimum requirement a H 2:2 primary degree in a Fine Art or Design discipline(s) that is recognised by the Teaching Council of Ireland for the teaching of art in a post-primary school.
-Eligible applicants will also be interviewed.
-A candidate for the Professional Master of Education (Art and Design) may not simultaneously pursue any other programme except with the special permission of the Programme Coordinator in CIT Crawford College of Art and Design and UCC’s College of Arts, Celtic Studies and Social Sciences.
+Candidates must have as a minimum requirement a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) in a Fine Art or Design discipline(s) that is recognised by the Teaching Council of Ireland for the teaching of art in a post-primary school.
 See Requirements for full details.

 For Year 1 the responsibility for securing a placement school rests with the student.
 A school placement should not be secured until students have been offered a place on the programme.
 After interview by the school, students are contracted until the end of the school year to carry out their teaching placement in the school where their school placement forms were signed.
 Students must ensure that there is a minimum of twelve students in their placement class groups for supervision purposes.

 To proceed to School Placement in Year 2 students must have passed the Year 1 placement.
 Each student in expected to have a contrasting placement experience in a different school context for Year 2.
 The placement school for Year 2 will again be selected by the student but the choice will be mediated and approved by the Head of Arts in Health and Education (M.T.U.).